Last week, I realised I did not write a post stage report on the second week of my Tour de Suisse 2019.

 It did and I did 🙂

-Sadly, around 1.5 kilometers from the ‘summit’ – you can go on on a MTB or by foot, but the road just stops – Paula ran into road works and could not continue, as a truck was blocking the road.
+Sadly, around 1.5 kilometers from the ‘summit’ – you can further on a MTB or by foot, but the road just stops – Paula ran into road works and could not continue, as a truck was blocking the road.

 We had seen this truck during our recon, when it was neatly parked off the road and wondered wtf an apparently abandoned truck was doing there, but now we knew…

-Anyway, I cycled the remainder of the climb myself, looked around a bit and took some picture where the road ended and returned.
+Anyway, I cycled the remainder of the climb myself, looked around a bit taking some pictures where the road ended and returned.

-As it hadn’t started to rain again by the time we got back down, I cycled around a bit in the area around our apartment, until the rain started to pour down again…
+As it hadn’t started to rain again by the time we got back down, I cycled a bit more in the area around our apartment, until the rain started to pour down again…

 This probably was the most quiet ride I had all during my Tour de Suisse and quite a scenic one too.